coapjs/node-coap/README.md

 * `type`: `'udp4'` or `'udp6'` if we want an Agent on an IPv4 or IPv6
   UDP socket.

+* `socket`: use existing socket instead of creating a new one.

 -------------------------------------------------------
 <a name="globalAgent"></a>
 ### coap.globalAgent